Campus Improvement Plan

 Problem Statements Identifying Student Achievement Needs

-Problem Statement 3: Although our students are making progress in approaches, there is less growth at the meets and the masters level.
-Root Cause: Teachers are using instructional time to address learning gaps and there needs to be more emphasis on quality of first round instruction to support all students.
+Problem Statement 2: Although our students are making progress in at the meets and the masters level, there is less growth in the does not meet and approaches categories Root Cause: Teachers are using instructional time to address learning gaps and there needs to be more emphasis on quality of first round instruction to support all students.
 Students with learning gaps should be able to access extra support with Lab and small group intervention instruction.

 Staff Recruitment and Retention